catalystneuro/surmeier-lab-to-nwb/src/surmeier_lab_to_nwb/zhai2025/conversion_notes.md

 ### Some glossary for better reading the paper
+* **DLS** dorsolateral striatum
 * **levodopa** the treatment for Parkinson's disease
 * **levodopa-induced dyskinesia (LID)** a set of erratic movements induced by levodopa after long-term treatment
 * **rheobase** the minimal electric current required to excite a tissue (as nerve or muscle) given an indefinitely long time during which the current is applied,
 * **SPNs** spiny projection neurons
 * **dSPNs** direct pathway SPNs
 * **iSPNs** indirect pathway SPNs
+* ** AIM ** lower abnormal involuntary movement (AIM)
 * **M1Rs** Muscarinic acetylcholine receptors.
 M1 receptor activation occurs when acetylcholine (the natural neurotransmitter) or other muscarinic agonists (such as muscarine, which is where these receptors get their name).
 * **SCH** SCH23390, a pharmacological compound that acts as a selective antagonist at the dopamine D₁ receptor (D1R).
 In other words, SCH23390 blocks D1-type dopaminergic signaling in neurons.
 * **2PLSM** Two Photon Laser Scanning Microscopy
-* **SUL** sulpiride, a selective D2 dopamine receptor antagonist.
+* **SUL/sulpiride** sulpiride, a selective D2 dopamine receptor antagonist.
 By blocking D2-type receptors, sulpiride is used to test whether observed changes (in this case, decreased iSPN excitability in the on-state) depend on ongoing D2R signaling.
+* **Ex vivo** refers to a procedure or experiment performed on tissue taken from a living organism, but studied outside that organism’s normal biological context (for example, in a chamber or petri dish)
+* **oEPSC** optogenetically evoked postsynaptic current
+* **quinpirole or DA** D2R agonist(s) (
+* **GRABACh3.0** is a genetically encoded fluorescent sensor designed to detect acetylcholine (ACh) release.
+It is used to monitor ACh dynamics in real-time.
+* **AAV5-hSyn-GRAB** refers to an adeno‐associated virus (serotype 5) that uses the human synapsin promoter to drive neuronal expression of the genetically encoded acetylcholine sensor GRABACh3.0.
+The authors injected this viral vector into the dorsolateral striatum so that they could optically monitor acetylcholine release in brain slices.
+This tool was critical for assessing how cholinergic signaling changes under conditions of dopamine depletion and during levodopa-induced dyskinesia.

+* **Contralateral rotations** are a behavioral measure used in rodent models of Parkinson’s disease.
+When one side of the brain is lesioned (for example, with 6-OHDA), the imbalance in motor circuitry causes the animal to rotate predominantly toward the side opposite the lesion.
+By counting these rotations after a treatment like levodopa, researchers can assess changes in motor function and dyskinetic behavior.

+* **CDGI** stands for CalDAG-GEFI, a calcium-activated guanine nucleotide exchange factor that is highly expressed in the striatum.
+It plays a critical role in linking M1 muscarinic receptor activation to intracellular signaling pathways that regulate dendritic excitability and synaptic plasticity in indirect pathway spiny projection neurons (iSPNs).
+In the paper, disrupting CDGI was found to blunt the dendritic adaptations in iSPNs and reduce dyskinetic behaviors, suggesting its important role in the pathophysiology of levodopa-induced dyskinesia.

 Corroborate this:
 The STK metadata in this context likely refers to metadata extracted from a MetaMorph STK file, a format used in microscopy for storing image sequences.
 STK files are essentially TIFF files with additional MetaMorph-specific metadata embedded in the tags.
 This metadata typically contains acquisition parameters, calibration details, and channel information.

-These are taggs appearong in the dendritic experiments of the Figures 1 and 3.
+These are tags appearing in the dendritic experiments of the Figures 1 and 3.

 What is this Device:
  MultiClamp 700B